-Model United Nations goes by many names like Mock United Nations, Model UN, and MUN.
-Model United Nations is not a singular organization nor does it happen in just one place.
-The following article will answer all of your basic questions on what is Model UN, how it works, and where to find a MUN club and MUN conferences around the globe!
+The following article will answer all of your basic questions on what is Model UN, how MUN works, and where you can find a MUN club and MUN conferences around the globe!

 What is MUN All About?

-Model United Nations definition is a system of simulations to imitate the procedures of the United Nations finding solutions for real-world problems.
-This is done through an academic simulation of the United Nations procedure learned through negotiation, discussion and lively debates, which is the cornerstone of UN activity.
+Model United Nations is a simulation that imitates the procedures of the United Nations finding solutions for real-world problems, done through an academic simulation of the United Nations procedure.
+The MUN simulation consists of negotiation, discussion, and lively debates, which is the cornerstone of UN activity.

 Model UN aims to educate students about current events, international relations, diplomacy, and the United Nations agenda.
 Along with knowledge of the world we live in, participants will develop skills including public speaking, presentation, persuasion, situation analysis, research, and critical thinking.